zulvkr/zulvkr.github.io/src/posts/conditional-render-by-tags-eleventy.md

   - javascript
 ---

-Nunjucks are funny templating lagunage, it seems to have a lot of unusual behavior doesn't really match with JavaScript syntax and not documented well.
-Maybe because it is inspired by Jinja 2, that makes it absorbed some Python characteristics.
+Nunjucks are funny templating language.
+It seems to have a lot of unusual behavior that doesn't match with JavaScript syntax and not documented well.
+Maybe because it is inspired by Jinja 2 that makes it absorbed some Python characteristics.

 Recently I'm trying to find a clean way to render items conditionally according to tags and met some stumble blocks.
-At first I tried to make custom filter like this
+At first I tried to make custom filter like this:

 ```nunjucks
 eleventyConfig.addFilter('includesPost', arr => arr.includes('post'))